robertdebock/ansible-role-users/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-users.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-users)

-Create and manage users, groups and ssh-keys.
-Easy to include on all machines you want to login to.
+The purpose of this role is to add users and groups on your system.

 Example Playbook
 ----------------